SimonPilkington/LibaryRedirect/README.md

 ```

 All options (except -h) can be used at once, but try not to set two different libraries to the same path.
 The system won't like that, and I'm too lazy to provide a way to reset it.

+# Notes
+This won't move (or remove) any existing files or subfolders from the libraries.
+I'm not touching your stuff.
+Move it yourself.

+Uses the [IKnownFolderManager](https://msdn.microsoft.com/en-us/library/windows/desktop/bb761744(v=vs.85).aspx) interface.
+COM is fun, you should look into it.